takahito321/Predictability-of-DO-cooling/codes/README.md

 6. run ews_data.R.
 Output Figures are created in 'ews_data'

 ### ews_data_summary.R
-for Fig 3
+for Fig 4
 - The basic elemnts in this code are the same as ews_data.R
 - make a directry/folder named 'ews_data_summary' at the same directry level of ews_data_summary.R
 - change the number 'k' (k=1, 2, ..., 6) to specify which proxy is analyzed.
 - run ews_data_summary.R.
 Output Figures are created in 'ews_data_summary'

+### R-Codes for Fig. 5
+are included in the following folders
+- schematic_stommel2
+- schematic_fhn2
+- schematic_hopf2
+- schematic_mmo2